Nagorno-Karabakh truce frays amid reports of new shelling

 “I hope such a mechanism would be agreed upon shortly," Lavrov added.

-Armenian Prime Minister Nikol Pashinian told Russia’s state Tass news agency that he was “prepared to make all the necessary efforts” to resolve the conflict peacefully, including going to Moscow and talking with Aliev.
+Pashinian said he was “prepared to make all the necessary efforts” to resolve the conflict peacefully, including going to Moscow and talking with Aliyev.

 Pashinian alleged that Azerbaijan “disagrees" that the conflict should have a peaceful resolution.